Rare copy of the comic book that introduced the world to Superman sells for $15 million

 A rare copy of the comic book that introduced the world to Superman and also was once stolen from the home of actor Nicolas Cage has been sold for a record $15 million.

 The private deal for “Action Comics No. 1” was announced Friday.
-It eclipses the previous record for a comic book set last November when a copy of “Superman No. 1″ was at sold at auction for $9.12 million.
+It eclipses the previous record price for a comic book, set last November when a copy of “Superman No. 1″ was at sold at auction for $9.12 million.

 “This is among the Holy Grail of comic books.
 Without Superman and his popularity, there would be no Batman or other superhero comic book legends,” Zurzolo said.
 “It’s importance in the comic book community shows with his deal, as it obliterates the previous record,” Zurzolo said.